collapsefield/collapse-aware-ai-public-proof-pack/README.md

 ## Core Principle

 > *Verrell’s Law states that time, memory, and all emergence layers are electromagnetic information fields, continuously collapsing and reforming through observation.
-> CollapseAware AI operationalizes this principle in software form.*
+> Collapse-Aware AI operationalizes this principle in software form.*

 The system dynamically regulates probability flow via contextual bias weighting: